-Kai Wiegandt teaches literature at the Barenboim-Said Akademie.
+Kai Wiegandt is the Director of Humanities and Heisenberg Professor of Literature at the Barenboim-Said Akademie.
 His interests include postcolonial and world literature, migration literature, early modern literature and culture, literary anthropology and the intersections of philosophy and literature.

 Wiegandt studied English and German literature and philosophy at Universität Freiburg, Yale University and Freie Universität Berlin, from which he received his doctoral and professorial degrees.
 In 2014 he was elected member of the German Young Academy at the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina.
 From 2016 to 2018 he was a postdoctoral research fellow at the Friedrich Schlegel Graduate School for Literary Studies at Freie Universität Berlin and in 2018 was awarded a Heisenberg Fellowship at Universität Tübingen by the German Research Foundation (DFG).
 He held visiting professorships at the University of Cape Town (2011/2012) and at Albert-Ludwigs-Universität Freiburg (2020).